Building a vintage closet, preamble to part 4: Before you shop

 1. Foundation garments.

 I cannot stress enough the importance of foundation garments, especially if you’re looking at more form-fitting styles.
 Vintage and antique clothing assumed the presence of corsets, girdles, waist nippers, longline bras, or some kind of full-body shape wear.
 If this sounds uncomfortable and/or anti-feminist to you, I totally get it.
 I was a women’s studies major.
 I know.
 Women are liberated!
 We’re no longer bound by artificial constraints to conform to shapes that appeal to men and restrict our movement!
 I know.
 But there’s another way to look at these things: we have a choice.
 As women, we can choose to go out in public in yoga pants, tee shirts and ballet flats, wearing little more underneath than some cotton undies and a bra without an underwire.
 We have the freedom to wear essentially whatever we want, and I appreciate that freedom.
 And if that’s what you feel best and most confident and free in, then girl, you go.
 But I feel best and most confident and yes, free, in my vintage girdle.
 It’s not too tight and it smoothes to give me the best shape under my clothes.
 I do have a corset, and a waist nipper, and a longline bra, but I don’t wear them all the time; I believe in some kind of compromise between not being able to take full and deep breaths, and being bulgy and uncomfortable.
 Although a simple girdle will do, I recommend a good long line bra and a high waist leg shaper, because they work for pants as well as skirts and dresses.
 Be sure that you’re wearing the right size bra – there are lots of guides and images on Pinterest floating around about how you’re probably wearing the wrong bra size.
 Use them.
-I’m a 30F.
-This is not an outrageous size, but it is difficult to find in modern bras, especially longline bras.
-These provide a bit more support if you’re on the larger side, and they prevent some of those unsightly bulges that can happen around thinner bras.
+[2017 update: I have let a lot of this go.
+I love a longline bra and for certain garments I wear a waist nipper, but other than that, I rely on good tailoring and fabrics and just don’t care that much anymore about achieving a particular shape.]

 2. Know thy measurements.